BuGlessRB/remixml/README.md

 ## Requirements

 It runs inside any webbrowser (starting at IE11 and up) or NodeJS environment.
+The asynchronous control require `Promise` support (and thus does not work in IE11).

 Minified and gzip-compressed, it is less than 8 KB of code.